bluewren/php-certificate-toolbox/README.md

 The client will automatically create a new account if there isn't one found.
 It will forward the e-mail address(es) supplied during initiation, as shown above.

+Note: As letsencrypt cleans up its orders, storage should be cleaned up after a certificate is issued.
+Account storage should be preserved.

 <br />

 Using the account functions: